Last Updated April 2023

 - Complete an attestation of compliance.

 - Safeguard credit card data.
-Due to the security risks it poses, though, it's best not to store data at all if your payment processor does this for you (this includes keeping hard copies of card information on file).
+Due to the security risk internal data storage poses, it's best not to store data at all if your payment processor does this for you (this includes keeping hard copies of card information on file).

-- Train your employees who handle sensitive card data.
+- Restrict access to cardholder data and properly train employees who handle sensitive card data.

 What Happens if You Don't Stay Compliant?